ABOUT THE CENTER

 Jonathan Zimmerman, PhD, professor of History of Education, University of Pennsylvania

 Albert Lepage '69 CLAS, retired co-chairman, Lepage Bakeries

-Adele Lindenmeyr, PhD, dean, College of Liberal Arts and Sciences, Villanova University
+Adele Lindenmeyr, PhD, Julia and William Moulden Dean, College of Liberal Arts and Sciences, Villanova University

 Marc Gallicchio, PhD, chair, History Department, Villanova University